YuLab-SMU/tigeR/README.md

 # tigeR
 tigeR is an R package designed for the analysis of gene expression in tumor immunotherapy.

-### 1.Introduction
+### 1. Introduction
-- 1060 samples with immunotherapy clinical information from 11 melanoma datasets, including 3 lung cancer datasets, 2 kidney cancer datasets, 1 gastric cancer dataset, 1 low-grade glioma dataset, 1 glioblastoma dataset and 1 Head and Neck Squamous data set (all organized into R language ‘SummarizedExperiment’ objects).
+- 1060 samples with immunotherapy clinical information from 11 melanoma datasets, including 3 lung cancer datasets, 2 kidney cancer datasets, 1 gastric cancer dataset, 1 low-grade glioma dataset, 1 glioblastoma dataset and 1 Head and Neck Squamous dataset (all organized into R language ‘SummarizedExperiment’ objects).

 - 23 immunotherapy response related biomarkers from literature, multiple methods for analysis and visualization.